littlezaide/haggadah/main_haggadah.md

 On the table, in front of the "sederboss", should be a large platter containing Seder symbols:

 1. Ya got three matzos (or if not, Saltines or some "unleavened thing that approximates matzoh"), each covered separately by a napkin or cute looking cover.
 These happen to represent the three religious divisions of Israel: the "Cohanim" (priests), "Levi'im" (associate priests/musicians) and "Yisroel" (lay-Israelite).
-2. Ya got a roasted shank-bone (of a lamb) or something that approximates it (honestly... no need to be picky this year).
+2. Ya got a roasted shank-bone (of a lamb) or something that approximates it.
-3. And ya got a roasted egg (how about just an egg?).
+3. And ya got a roasted egg.

 Besides these, lay down some: